 The budget should be signed by the person who has authority to sign on behalf of your institution.
 In some schools, this person resides in the department, while at other schools and institutions, the authorized financial officer is at the district, vice presidential, or dean level.
 The person who signs is authorized to signal institutional commitment to carry out the tasks proposed for the amount requested within the budget.

 Can I budget for activities or supplies that I will need during the academic school year?

 Your budget should include activities and supplies needed for your summer STARTALK programs.
-Programs are permitted to conduct follow-up activities during the academic year with the same summer STARTALK participants.
-You may also budget for any supplies needed for those follow-up activities.
+Programs are permitted to conduct follow-on activities during the academic year with the same summer STARTALK participants.
+You may also budget for any supplies needed for those follow-on activities.